Areksbi/front-end-best-practices/README.md

 ## <a name="choose-technology-for-enterprise-projects"></a>2.
 Choose technology for enterprise projects
 ### <a name="vanilla"></a>2.1 Vanilla
-- My preferred choise but need a senior Front End dev
+- My preferred choise but need senior Front End devs
 - Create your own bundle: https://createapp.dev/
 - It's not easy to create a good Vanilla architectur
 ### <a name="angular"></a>2.2 Angular